nils-n/p1-mysore-yoga-studio/README.md

 ### Mission

 This website targets members of an imaginary Yoga studio based in Glasgow, UK.
-Since teachers and schedules can change at times, users want to be informed about those changes.
-Also, while progressing in their yoga practice, some students may want to inform about more advanced classes and other teachers.
-This website aims to inform current members about their classes and to recruit new members.
+The purpose of the studio is to provide a space where students can find relaxation and mindfulness outisde their stressful and competitive day-to-day life.
+It is a place that encourages people to sign up for Yoga who have never practised Yoga before, as well as for experienced Yoga users.
+The mission is to practice Yoga together regardless of the individual level.

 ### User Stories